 2) TREATMENT: Stop running immediately for 5-7 days and maintain fitness with cross training: walking/marching on treadmill or grass; aqua jogging; turbo – all provided there is no pain during the activity.
 Continue with circuits twice a week.

 Take Iboprufen 1600mg/day for 7 days.
 Use Theraband twice a day provided no pain.
 Use theTENS unit.
 Ankle stretch.
 Cross-frictions on alternate days x 2; Ice 20mins every two hours for first 48hrs or until inflammation has gone – then use Infra-Red lamp 15mins twice a day.

-5) After 60mins has been reached, introduce XL (XL Extra Load = Weight Vest) on every third day continuing with 5/5 intervals.
+5) (Optional and only if you were already using XL) After 60mins has been reached, introduce XL (XL Extra Load = Weight Vest) on every third day continuing with 5/5 intervals.

 6) After 70mins has been reached change to continuous running starting with 35mins and building up as before.
 A 5/5 interval routine can be continued using 5mins faster running/5mins slower running.
 Continue with XL sessions every third day.

 7) Finally, when 60mins of continuous running has been reached (10 days after commencement of continuous running) slip back into normal training schedule with reduced intensity and duration.
 On the fast, long XL runs in particular, creep up the duration using the 5-10% rule each Sunday.

 8) With a starting run/walk training time of about 40mins, one would be right back into full training, with very little loss of muscle strength or cardiovascular fitness, after about 3- 4wks of following this rehab programme.

 9) Finally check training schedule and/or post-race recovery programme.
 The main consideration is to prevent a repeat of the injury.